-Eric Copeland is in his second year as a graduate assistant coach with the University of Iowa football program.
+Eric Copeland is in his third year as a graduate assistant coach with the University of Iowa football program.
 He assists with the Hawkeye wide receivers.

 Iowa opened the 2021 season with six straight wins and closed the regular season with four straight victories to earn the West Division title and a berth in the league championship game for the second time since 2015.
 Iowa has been in the final national rankings in each of the past four seasons and has earned 19 conference wins in the past three seasons, Iowa’s highest three-year conference win total since 2002-04.

 Senior Nico Ragaini led Iowa’s wide receivers in 2022 with 34 receptions for 386 yards, increasing his career totals to 124 receptions for 1,352 yards.
 Ragaini returns in 2023 for a fifth season as a veteran among a number of younger players among the wide receivers.
 His totals a year ago came despite missing time in the early season due to injury.